zmoog/zmoog.github.io/content/post/refurbot.md

 ```

-## Serverless Framework

-The Serverless framework is the heart and soul of this serverless project, and it is used to:

- - Create the infrastructure
- - Build the lambda packages
- - Deploy the code

 ## Wrapping up

 Serverless is a good fit for bots: there aren't any process running idle waiting for events consuming resources (CPU, RAM, etc).
 The application is started when needed, and when it's done that's it.

 But you know: there ain't no such thing as a free lunch.
 Serverless solutions come with their own sets of trafe offs, like lambda functions cold start, potential "vendor lock in", and more.

-### The GitHub repository is wide open

-Refurbot is available as a ready to deploy project on GitHub, visit https://github.com/zmoog/refurbot to learn more.